 The responsibility for assigning a classification level to a new document lies with the agency that created it.
 This is known as Original Classification Authority (OCA).
 The individual who makes this determination must be able to identify what information could damage national security if disclosed.
 According to the Document Security and Classification Guide, a document’s classification should be based entirely on its content.
 It shouldn't be classified simply because it is stored in a classified folder or references another classified document.
 This ensures that each piece of information is evaluated on its own merits, maintaining the integrity of the classification process.

-Delegating Classification Authority
+Can Classification Authority Be Delegated?

 While original classification authority is limited to a few high-level officials, they can delegate this power to others within their agencies.
 This allows for more efficient operations, as subject matter experts can make classification decisions on the ground.
 However, the ultimate responsibility remains with the original classifying authority.
 This means that even when the task is delegated, the senior official is still accountable for the decision.
 This system of delegation with oversight ensures that classification authority is exercised responsibly and consistently across the government, maintaining a clear chain of command for handling sensitive information.